April 25, 1959: The day that The Veterans Club was chartered into Lambda Chi Alpha, initiating over 100 members.

 The History of the Veterans Club at Arkansas State College and the Beginning of Lambda Chi Alpha By James E. Stephens, Iota-Theta 5

-A few hundred of these Vets ended up at Arkansas State College and in order to maintain some form of camaraderie among the troops, the Vets Club was formed.
-This happened in the fall of 1955 when fourteen men under the leadership of Max Pylant petitioned the College to accept its charter.
+A few hundred of these vets ended up at Arkansas State College and in order to maintain some form of camaraderie among the troops, the Vets Club was formed.
+This happened in the fall of 1955 when 14 men under the leadership of Max Pylant petitioned the college to accept its charter.

-The Veterans were on the average about five years older than the other freshmen.
+The veterans were on the average about five years older than the other freshmen.
 It made a huge difference between 18-year-olds just out of high school and men at least age 23 who had returned from a war.
-We did not want to take freshman PE, which was a requirement at the time.
-We had spent months of basic training, man-to-man combat training and 50 mile marches.
-We did not choose to take beginners’ physical education, where three push-ups would earn you a B. Jim Wimberly, ’58, had a discussion with Dean Robert Moore in regard to this matter and within a few hours the registrar announced that Vets no longer needed to take PE as a graduation requirement.
+We did not want to take freshman physical education, which was a requirement at the time.
+We had spent months of basic training, man-to-man combat training and 50-mile marches.
+We did not choose to take beginners‘ PE, where three push-ups would earn you a B. Jim Wimberly, ‘58, had a discussion with Dean Robert Moore in regard to this matter and within a few hours the registrar announced that vets no longer needed to take PE as a graduation requirement.

-In 1956 the Club grew to 61 members and Harold Davis, from Walnut Ridge was the president.
+In 1956 the Club grew to 61 members, and Harold Davis, from Walnut Ridge was the president.
 One of our greatest regrets is that Harold graduated in January 1958 and never had a chance to be a member of LXA.
-Sometime in the mid-70s he lost his life in an auto accident in England.
+Sometime in the mid-1970s he lost his life in an auto accident in England.

 Here are a few of the accomplishments of the Veterans Club: